bopjesvla/hitch/README.md

 # Hitchmap
-The map to Hitchhiking the World.
+The Map to Hitchhiking the World.

 ## Description